 Veterinary laboratory users guide

 We will not accept samples accompanied by incomplete forms.
-Where possible, please complete all forms electronically and print to send with your submission.
+Where possible, complete all forms electronically and print to send with your submission.

 - Specimen advice sheet – completion information for submitters (PDF, 372KB)